-This interdisciplinary fellowship program supports MA and PhD students in departments from across the University of Washington whose research relates to Jewish studies.
+This interdisciplinary fellowship program supports MA and PhD students in departments across the University of Washington whose research relates to Jewish studies.

 The amount per fellowship is $3000, and students are welcome to apply for fellowships more than once, regardless of whether they have received previous funding from the Stroum Center.